fromothers/www.maxhallinan.com/posts/_drafts/2018-01-10-state-machines.md

 To update the state of an inner cache, we'll send a `Patch CacheEvent` to the outer cache.
 The event in `Patch` is our message to the inner cache.
+`patchFilled` will call `updateCache` on the inner cache, sending it this event.
 That is how we signal through the outer cache to an inner cache.

-`updateCache` passes this event and the cached data to `patchFilled`.
+`updateCache` passes this event and the cached data to `patchFilled`. from `Patch CachEvent`.
-`patchFilled` will call `updateCache` on the inner cache, sending it the event from `Patch CachEvent`.
 Then `patchFilled` inserts the updated Person cache back into the collection.
 Finally, the outer call to `updateCache` tags the patched collection with the